hack-gpon/hack-gpon.github.io/_ont/ont-odi-zte-dfp-34g-2c2.md

 This stick supports dual boot.

-`kernel0` and `rootfs0` respectively contain the kernel and firmware of the first image, while `kernel1` and `rootfs1` respectively contain the kernel and the firmware of the second one
+`kernel0` and `rootfs0` respectively contain kernel and firmware of the first image, while `kernel1` and `rootfs1` contain kernel and firmware of the second one

 # Miscellaneous Links